 Having to face foreclosure auctions in Utah is probably one of the most disheartening experiences you may go through.
 The financial burden of a poor credit score is one thing; but the emotional burden of seeing your dreams as a homeowner dashed as a result of circumstances beyond your control is even more humiliating.

 Unfortunately, it’s a reality that you have no choice but to face head on if you are in that situation.
-It’s been estimated that one in every 2,540 homes in Utah went through a foreclosure process in 2017 alone.
-And while that number may be relatively low compared to the rest of the country, the fact that you may be part of that statistic is still a bitter pill to swallow.
+Foreclosures in 2019 were at an all time low and most foreclosures are on hold because of Covid-19.
+It is estimated that foreclosures could start to increase in late 2021.
+The fact that you may be part of all of this is still a bitter pill to swallow.

-It may be unpleasant; but it’s not the end of the world.
-It may take time, but credit scores can be rebuilt.
-And there’s certainly no shame in having to rent for a few years until you have your finances and life under control.
+It may be unpleasant, but it’s not the end of the world.
+There are ways to stop foreclosure auctions in Utah.
+And if you cant stop your foreclosure, it may take time, but credit scores can be rebuilt.
+And there’s certainly no shame in having to rent for a few years while you get a fresh start.

 But for now, you need to focus on the immediate.
 Your home has already gone through pre-foreclosure.
 Now your bank has placed it up for public auction.
 Here’s what you can reasonably expect to see happen with your Utah home in foreclosure: